saitejerupaka/PhotoAlbumManager/README.md

     on Photo, it doesn't update Albums' photo collection.
     2. There is no database.
 Used HashMap and initiated it on application start in `Global.java`
     3. Used default logger and it logs to `logs/applicaitons.log`
+    4. Play currently doesn't ignore the ending '/' in request uri.
+There are workarounds but I hadn't implemented here.

 Code Structure: